From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Discussion

-On the other hand, by employing a heterogeneous visibility graph to examine the mutual relationships among London landmarks and SVI locations, our method effectively captures the complex landscape patterns by multiple urban landmarks, a critical aspect for heritage preservation.
-First, our method clarifies the visual impact of new urban landmarks by showing how they integrate into the established network of traditional icons.
-For instance, when examining high-rises built in the past 25 years, such as The Gherkin, The Walkie Talkie, and The Shard, our analysis reveals their distinct roles relative to classic landmarks like St Paul's Cathedral, Tower Bridge, and Big Ben.
-These roles include serving as observation points, being observed, or frequently contributing to the visual background, as indicated by inter-visibility and visual co-existence patterns.
-Moreover, by combining visibility with accessibility using VAV paths, we can discern how urban landmarks that do not interact visually in a direct manner, such as Tower Bridge and the London Eye, establish indirect connections through unexpected spaces.
-This analysis not only calculates overall connection strength but also pinpoints the key locations and corridors facilitating these links, which have been proven to play positive roles in human way-finding tasks \citep{omer_implications_2007}.
+In the second case study, our method effectively captures the complex landscape patterns by multiple urban landmarks, a critical aspect for heritage preservation.
+By combining visibility and accessibility via VAV paths and employing the random-walk algorithm, we examine the mutual relationships among London landmarks.
+We can discern how urban landmarks that do not interact visually directly, such as Tower Bridge and the London Eye, establish indirect connections through unexpected urban spaces.
+This analysis not only quantifies overall connection strength but also identifies the key locations and corridors that facilitate these links, which have been shown to play positive roles in human way-finding tasks \citep{omer_implications_2007}.
+As an extended exploration, we found that bridges on the River Thames serve as vital spatial and visual corridors for linking the landmarks.
+As shown in Table \ref{tab:bridge_traffic}, over 31\% of the total paths pass through the nine bridges over the River Thames.
+Specifically, if London Bridge were removed from the River Thames, 5.46\% of the current VAV paths would be cut off, significantly reducing the linking between Tower Bridge, The Walkie Talkie, The Shard, and Tate Modern.

-In summary, unlike traditional heritage preservation planning, which focuses solely on the visibility of select landmarks from fixed viewpoints, our image-based visibility method enables the identification and protection of complex interconnections among landmarks, in terms of form, extent, and location.
-This approach has demonstrated significant promise for Heritage Impact Assessment (HIA), especially in dynamic urban environments \citep{ashrafi_heritage_2021}.
-Our work also extends the exploration by \citet{shen_functional_2022} and \citet{natapov_can_2013} on semantics-enriched visibility graph.
+Urban authorities often seek to preserve long-established visual relationships with landmarks, such as visibility from designated viewpoints and directions \citep{tavernor_visual_2007}.
+For example, the London View Management Framework has established eight protected vistas of St. Paul's Cathedral, imposing height restrictions on buildings that might obstruct these landmarks \citep{greater_london_authority_london_2012}.
+Compared with traditional heritage preservation practices, the proposed image-based visibility method helps identify everyday street visual corridors that are not necessarily covered by existing protection frameworks, but mediate important visual connections among landmarks.
+This approach thus shows promise for Heritage Impact Assessment (HIA), especially in dynamic urban environments where visual relationships may be reshaped by ongoing development \citep{ashrafi_heritage_2021}.
+More broadly, this work extends the exploration by \citet{shen_functional_2022} and \citet{natapov_can_2013} on semantics-enriched visibility graphs.